 - Pour into containers and allow to solidify.

 Body Sprays provide a wonderful boost of freshness without being overpowering.
 This bath and body recipe also contains soothing aloe vera.
 The combination also helps with regular body odor (witch hazel being an astringent).

-- Store in a cool dark location for optimum shelf life.
+- Shake well before use.
+Store in a cool, dark place for a longer shelf life.